Write a Resume by Focusing on Your Accomplishments, Not Job Duties

-To start a great resume ask yourself a few questions first:
+To start a great resume, ask yourself a few questions first:

-- How can you benefit the company?
+- How can you be of benefit to the company?

 - What are your unique skills and habits?
 What sets you apart?
 What do you do better than others?

 - Are you consistent?
 Perseverant?
 Creative?
 Can you communicate well and take the lead?
 Are you very analytical?

 - Which unique problems/challenges have you faced?
 How did you resolve those problems/challenges?